melsman/mlkit/doc/arm64-abi.md

 Normal return restores x29 and LR, releases the local/argument/header area according to the existing logical slot convention, and executes `ret`.
-Spilled results remain available to the caller.
-Caller-side alignment padding remains accounted for until those results have been fetched.
+Spilled results remain available to the caller, which stages register and stack results before writing their destinations and releasing even(R) words.
+Tail transfers stage operands below the active frame, reuse the original result block, and reposition the argument/header block for the target.
+This supports changing argument counts without accumulating stack space.
 The ARM emitter must not copy X64's implicit hardware return-address push.

 ### Return PCs and frame descriptors